everydaysecurity/everydaysecurity/PersonalVPN.md

 For example, is it anonymous?
 Is it zero-logging?
 Is the protocol method up-to-date?
 Where are the servers located?

-For education use, we also made a [Personal VPN PowerPoint](https://www.slideshare.net/everydaysecurit/personal-vpn-195753585) to help better understanding the topic.
+<h3>For education use, we also made a [Personal VPN PowerPoint](https://www.slideshare.net/everydaysecurit/personal-vpn-195753585) to help better understanding the topic.</h3>
 ```html
 <iframe src='https://view.officeapps.live.com/op/embed.aspx?src=[https://www.slideshare.net/everydaysecurit/personal-vpn-195753585]' width='100%' height='600px' frameborder='0'>
 ```